-11-year-old with cerebral palsy bags his 1st buck; post goes viral - NewsBreak
+11-year-old with cerebral palsy bags his 1st buck; Post goes viral - NewsBreak

 The original post has gotten tens of thousands of shares and counting.

-People have also reached out to offer to take Lucas hunting in places such as Missouri and Maine, his mom said.Christmas tree set on fire outside Fox News; man arrested: NYPD
+People have also reached out to offer to take Lucas hunting in places such as Missouri and Maine, his mom said.Why wearing blaze orange gear during hunting season could save your life

 Right now, Lucas is getting his buck mounted by Swarthout’s Skull Works in Roaring Branch, Tioga County, who offered to do the work for free.